1098-T Frequently Asked Questions (FAQ)

 While the University has made every effort to use the most current and accurate data, tax laws change frequently, and it is possible that some of the information may no longer be accurate.
 The University disclaims all liability from the mistreatment of the information and materials contained on our website.
 Information regarding immigration, employment and tax substantial authority is the responsibility of each individual.
 Therefore, any assistance the below information may provide is given as a courtesy to you, and as such, should not be construed in any way as the rendering of legal or tax advice.

 Form 1098-T, Tuition Statement is a form that colleges and universities are required to issue to students who pay qualified tuition and related expenses in the preceding calendar year.
-Qualified Tuition and Related Expenses (QTRE) is tuition and fees for the enrollment or attendance of a student for courses of instruction at an eligible institution as a condition of the student’s enrollment or attendance at the institution.
-QTRE’s do not include the costs of room and board, transportation, insurance, medical expenses, (including student health fees), student activities, and similar personal, living or family expenses, regardless of whether the fee must be paid to the eligible educational institution for the enrollment of the student at the institution, or expenses paid with tax-free educational assistance or used for any other tax deduction, credit or educational benefit.
+Qualified Tuition and Related Expenses (QTRE) are amounts paid for tuition, fees and other related expenses for an eligible student that are required fro enrollment or attendance at an eligible educational institution.
+QTRE’s do not include the costs of room and board, transportation, insurance, medical expenses, (including student health fees), student activities, and similar personal, living or family expenses, regardless of whether the fee must be paid to the eligible educational institution for the enrollment of the student at the institution.

-The information being reported to the IRS verifies your enrollment with regard to certain eligibility criteria for the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Tax Credit and the Tuition and Fees Deduction.
-However, the enrollment information by itself does not establish eligibility for either credit or deduction.
+The information being reported to the IRS verifies your enrollment with regard to certain eligibility criteria for tax benefits for higher education expenses.
+However, the enrollment information by itself does not establish eligibility for tax benefits for higher education expenses.
 A 1098-T form must also be provided to each applicable student, either electronically or in paper form, depending on the student’s preference.

 Box 1: Payments Received for Qualified Tuition

 Box 1 will report payments made toward QTRE in a calendar year.
-Health services, room and board, insurance, transportation are not considered qualified education expenses by the IRS, so payments made toward these charges will not be reflected on the 1098-T. All other tuition and related expenses paid on the student’s account are reported in box 1 except for course-related books, supplies and equipment which are only allowed for the AOTC education tax credit.
+Health services, room and board, insurance, transportation are not considered qualified education expenses by the IRS, so payments made toward these charges will not be reflected on the 1098-T. All other tuition and related expenses paid on the student’s account are reported in box 1 except for course-related books, supplies and equipment which are only allowed for the American Opportunity Tax Credit (AOTC) education tax credit.

 Box 2: Blank

-Box 2 is blank because the IRS has determined that institutions may no longer continue to report amounts billed in box 2 for calendar year 2018 and beyond.
+Box 2 is blank because the IRS determined that institutions could no longer continue to report amounts billed in box 2 for calendar year 2018 and beyond.

 Box 4: Adjustments to Qualified Tuition from a Prior Reporting Period